All Episodes

 A lot of this is done on expectations.

-And a lot of the expectations, of course, have to be built upon what, in this case, the president-elect, soon to be president, is saying what his temperament is on an issue.
+And a lot of the expectations, of course, have to be built upon what, in this case, the president-elect, soon to be president, is saying, what his temperament is on an issue.

 I mean, the failures of the Obama economy, there are some pieces that you can find online that have been written.

-One of the go-to excuses for the Obama administration has been, well, the role of the president, and then of course we had the pen and the phone and the executive orders, but the role of the president is largely to persuade.
+One of the go-to excuses for the Obama administration has been: well, the role of the president, and then, of course, we had the pen and the phone and the executive orders, but the role of the president is largely to persuade.

 That can mean good things.

-And that alone can have real consequences, and we're seeing the start of that perhaps.
+And that alone can have real consequences.

 Well, he might be able to help some people with just showing that we want as many winners as we can get.

-Companies, individuals, you name.
+Companies, individuals, you name them.

 Buck Sexton in for Rush.